-Austria is located in Central Europe and it shares its borders with eight countries: Czech Republic, Hungary, Slovakia, Slovenia, Liechtenstein, Germany, Italy and Switzerland.
-It’s a small country – based on its size, Austria is 113rd country in the world and 20th in Europe..
+Austria is located in Central Europe and it shares its borders with eight countries: Czech Republic, Hungary, Slovakia, Slovenia, Liechtenstein, Germany, Italy, and Switzerland.
+It’s a small country – based on its size, Austria is the 113th country in the world and 20th in Europe.

 3. Visa requirements

-As with many countries, your passport must be valid for at least three months after you complete visit to Austria, so please plan ahead.
-Austria is part of Schengen agreement and visa for any of the countries from the Schengen group is also valid for Austria.
-List of countries requiring visa can be found here.
+As with many countries, your passport must be valid for at least three months after you complete your visit to Austria, so please plan ahead.
+Austria is part of the Schengen agreement and a visa for any of the countries from the Schengen group is also valid for Austria.
+A list of countries requiring visas can be found here.

 4. Getting there

-Getting to Austria is the best via Vienna Airport (VIE) or other, smaller airports: Salzburg (SZG), Innsbruck (INN) or Graz (GRZ) or via train, bus or car from neighboring country.
-If you have plenty of time, then driving throughout any of the scenic routes is the best choice.
+Getting to Austria is the best via Vienna Airport (VIE) or other, smaller airports: Salzburg (SZG), Innsbruck (INN), or Graz (GRZ) or via train, bus, or car from a neighboring country.
+If you have plenty of time, then driving through any of the scenic routes is the best choice.

 Check the flights to Vienna here.

 It is up to you and your budget and personal preferences.
 For budget (and young) travelers, there is plenty of cheap accommodations to choose from in a selection of hostels.

 For the latest offers on hotels from our providers use the search form below:

 Austria has very efficient and reliable public transport.
 Trains, underground, and buses run smoothly and are very affordable.
 You can also rent a bicycle to ride around cities along designated lines or rent a car if you prefer to move around faster (although, parking in cities can be quite expensive).